As a healthcare organization, you undoubtedly provide essential medical services, and possibly even specialize in a particular field.

 Brand helps distinguish your practice from competitors.

-Let’s say you run a dental practice.
+Let’s say you run or manage a dental practice.
 For reference, in my town alone—a suburb of Atlanta with just over 33,000 residents—when I conducted a search for dental practices within a 10-mile radius, 20 dental offices popped up on Google Maps.
 Twenty!
 How do I choose one?

 I could start by narrowing it down to which locations accept my insurance.
 Like 94% of patients seeking a new provider, I will read reviews about prospective dental offices and oral healthcare professionals.
 Beyond that though, I want to know what sets an office apart from its competitors, and that’s where branding can make all the difference.